VB-is-Terrible/Elements/notes2.md

 | Private applyPriorProperties | Done |

 Take a look at drag, seems to have stopped dying
+Fix gallery dynamic screwing up when at the bottom

 Chrome freaks out with no-mode CORS prefetch tags.